 Previous students have: Worked with Burt's Bees, a leading natural personal care products company, on the launch of a new toothpaste.

 What they are: Short-term work experiences expose you to various industries during winter and spring break.

 Previous students have: Performed financial analysis, participated in client presentations, and worked directly with the founder of an investment management firm; collected and analyzed market intelligence for a startup energy company; and worked as strategic operations analysts for a start-up billing and payment company.

-- Global Academic Travel Experience (GATE)
+- China Travel Experience (CTE)